PramodKumarYadav/WebdriverCI/readme.md

 > This should run the tests and you should now see a target repository created in root.
 This should now contain reports. in path 'Your root directory'\WebdriverCI\target\surefire-reports

+> Dependencies (Once we start running with Docker, these dependencies will be removed)
+> - JDK installed
+> - Maven installed

+# Project Goals
+- [ ] Clean design
+    - [ ] Tests should run in parallel
+    - [ ] Tests should be agnostic of browser.
+Should only bother about testing the app.
+    - [ ] Driver should be agnostic of browser choice.
+Choice should be made outside driver.
+    - [ ] User should be able to define a default browser or a browser of his choice from command line or from CI/hub/Saucelabs.
+- [ ] Use of docker files to setup test environment
+- [ ] Use of CI to run tests with each merge in master
+- [ ] Use of reports (html) & CI parceable

 # Design components
 - Step1: Test Environment setup (using dockers)
 - Step2: Design should be clean and should allow for easy CI/manual switch.